cheshire-cat-ai/docs/mkdocs/quickstart/prepare-plugin.md

-# Prepare a Plugin
+# Preparing a Plugin

-Plugins are packages of `Tools` and `Hooks`, you don't distribute a `Tool` or a `Hook` directly, you will distribute a Plugin containing them.
+Plugins are packages of `Tools` and `Hooks`.
+You don't distribute a `Tool` or a `Hook` directly, you will distribute a Plugin containing them.

 ## Creating the new plugin
-In this step we will use a GitHub template to prepare an empty Plugin and in the next steps we will insert a `Tool` and a `Hook` inside.
+In this step, we will use a GitHub template to prepare an empty Plugin and develop a `Tool` and a `Hook`.

-Navigate to the [plugin-template](https://github.com/cheshire-cat-ai/plugin-template){:target="_blank"} GitHub repository, click on `Use this template` and then `Create a new repository`:
+Navigate to the [plugin-template](https://github.com/cheshire-cat-ai/plugin-template){:target="_blank"} GitHub repository, click on `Use this template` and, then, `Create a new repository`:

 ![Alt text](../assets/img/quickstart/prepare-plugin/create-from-template.png)